kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 ## Endar Spire

+### Pre-Run Setup

+- Set these Options:
+  - Ensure V-Sync is ON
+  - Ensure Auto-Level is ON in the Gameplay Menu
+  - Optionally, make sure you have no saved games
-### Character Creation
+- Character Creation:
-- Male/Female Scout - Custom Character
+  - Male/Female Scoundrel - Custom Character
-- Str to 18, Dex to 14, Con to 14, Int to 10
+  - Str to 18, Dex to 10, Con to 12, Int to 14, Cha to 10
-- Computer Use to 4, Stealth to 1, Treat Injury to 4, Save remaining 2
+  - Computer Use to 2, Demolitions, Stealth, Persuade, Security to 4, Treat Injury to 2
-- Initial Feat: Weapon Focus: Melee Weapons
+  - Initial Feat: Flurry
   - Pick a good name!
 - Timer starts when you hit Play!

 ### Endar Spire

 - Trask talks to you (spam)
 - Loot footlocker
-- *Equip Short Sword to MC's Mainhand*
+- *Equip MC: Clothes*
 - Talk to Trask
 - Switch to Trask and open door
 - Switch back to Trask use security on door
-- *Equip 2nd Blaster Pistol to Trask's Offhand*
+- *Equip Trask: Offhand Blaster Pistol*
 - Kill two Sith Soldiers
 - Loot footlocker in next room
 - Cutscene of Sith vs. Republic